 A whistleblower from the Apple company is now also calling for consequences for Apple in the EU under data protection law.
 In his opinion, uncovering the actions and taking consequences is so important that he broke his confidentiality agreement with the subcontractor to do so.

-He formulated an open letter addressed to European data protection authorities and the European Data Protection Supervisor.
-In it, he calls for an investigation into the Group's past and current actions and a review of all data collected.
+He formulated a proposal to European data protection authorities and the European open letter addressed to the data protection officer.
+In it, he calls for an investigation into the Group's previous and current actions and a review of all data collected.

-He does not limit his claims and concerns to Apple's Siri, but extends them to all voice assistance systems.
+His demands and his concerns are not limited to Apple's Siri, but extends it to all voice assistance systems.

 Whether such a (judicial) investigation will also take place in the EU remains to be seen.